International Exchanges

 Opportunities to study abroad include:

-Jet-setting Researcher
+Jet-Setting Researcher

 Netra Unni Rajesh (Year 3 EngSci) takes a break from her summer research to surf at Mondo’s Beach.
 (Courtesy: Netra Unni Rajesh)